 1) Set Up a Communication Cadence

 Your assistant should rank towards the top of your priority list of people to talk to.
-Set recurring times on your calendar to meet with your assistant so that you don’t let your busy schedule get in the way of speaking with your support staff.
+Set recurring times on your calendar to meet with your virtual assistant so that you don’t let your busy schedule get in the way of speaking with your support staff.

 - Share your preferred communication channels for various circumstances.
 For example, you may prefer email for non-urgent updates and to receive assignments, Slack or another messaging app for brief, non-urgent questions and updates that you need to respond to within a day or so, and phone calls for urgent questions and information that needs to be dealt with immediately.